finos/symphony-wdk/docs/reference.md

 #### creator-id

-If provided, restricts the search to rooms created by the specified user.
+If provided, restrict the search to rooms created by the specified user.

 #### owner-id

-If provided, restricts the search to rooms owned by the specified user.
+If provided, restrict the search to rooms owned by the specified user.

 #### member-id

-If provided, restricts the search to rooms where the specified user is a member.
+If provided, restrict the search to rooms where the specified user is a member.

 #### sort-order